bibenji/reading-sheets/Clean_Code.md

 N1: Choose Descriptive Names
 N2: Choose Names at the Appropriate Level of Abstraction
 N3: Use Standard Nomenclature Where Possible
+N4: Unambiguous Names
+N5: Use Long Names For Long Scopes (i it's ok in a small for)
+N6: Avoid Encodings
+N7: Names Should Describe Side-Effects

+Tests

+T1: Insufficient Tests (= test everythings)
+T2: Use a Coverage Tool!
+T3: Don't Skip Trivial Tests
+T4: An Ignored Test Is a Question about an Ambiguity
+T5: Test Boundary Conditions
+T6: Exhaustively Test Near Bugs
+T7: Patterns of Failure Are Revealing
+T8: Test Coverage Patterns Can Be Revealing
+T9: Tests Should Be Fast

+Appendix A!
+Concurrency II

+Client/Server Example
+Possible Paths of Execution

+P. 352

 P. 343